Wednesday, February 15, 2023

 -

-During this session, attendees will have the opportunity to develop an understanding of how to advocate for the professions of speech-language pathology and audiology.
-Participants will be able to identify advocacy resources available on current national policy trends.
-This session will also provide members with updated information regarding current legislation as it pertains to the field of speech-language pathology and audiology.
+This session will provide members with updated information regarding current legislation as it pertains to the field of speech-language pathology and audiology.
 Advocacy initiatives and inter-professional organization partnerships will also be discussed.
 Participants will learn ways to become involved with advocacy including resources for lobbying.
 Discussion will also provide members with ways to develop relationships with lawmakers and receive a review of how legislation comes to fruition (from concept to implementation).
 Members will be given the opportunity to ask questions regarding current and upcoming State and Federal legislation that may impact the provision of services for those with communication disorders.
-Participants will here an update from KSHA’s Lobbyist, Kate Wood Hall , and join in rountable discussions to address their immediate concerns.

 - Describe and apply grassroots advocacy.